 Zheyla M. Henriksen, PhD, is an Ecuadorian poet, researcher, artist, community activist, retired professor (University of California, Davis) residing in northern California.
 Recognized by Marquis in Who’s Who of Top Educators for dedication, achievements, and leadership in education, Zheyla is now retired.
 As an author, she has published multiple works of poetry, including her most recent collections, Caleidoscopio de Recuerdos: Kaleidoscope of Memories and Confesiones de un cuerpo: Estaciones de pasión / Confessions of a Body: Seasons of Passion.
 She has been named as a finalist in several poetry contests.
 Zheyla has continued to serve her local and trans-local communities as a champion of the arts, including Ballet Folklórico Del Ecuador Inti-Tulpa, Vuelo de Mujer, and the San Francisco Opera.
 She cites her mother as her greatest mentor and a source of inspiration, the reason she continues to mentor students in Spanish, English, poetry, and writing, using her skills as a professor to help them hone their craft.

 Janet Rodriguez is an author, teacher, and editor living in Northern California.
 She is the author of Making an American Family: A Recipe in Five Generations (Prickly Pear Press, 2022), a family memoir.
-In the United States, her work has appeared in Hobart, Pangyrus, Eclectica, The Rumpus, Cloud Women’s Quarterly, American River Review,
+Her short story, "The Key in the Tignanello Bag" was recently published in the regional anthology, Sacramento Noir, edited by John Free

 Janet Rodriguez is an author, teacher, and editor living in Northern California.
 She is the author of Making an American Family: A Recipe in Five Generations (Prickly Pear Press, 2022), a family memoir.
-In the United States, her work has appeared in Hobart, Pangyrus, Eclectica, The Rumpus, Cloud Women’s Quarterly, American River Review, and Calaveras Station.
-She is the winner of the Bazanella Literary Award for Short Fiction and the Literary Insight for Work in Translation Award, both from CSUS Sacramento in 2017.
+Her short story, "The Key in the Tignanello Bag" was recently published in the regional anthology, Sacramento Noir, edited by John Freeman.
+Her work has also been featured in Hobart, Pangyrus, Eclectica, The Rumpus, Cloud Women’s Quarterly, American River Review, and Calaveras Station.
 Her short stories, essays, and poetry usually deal with themes involving morality in faith communities and the mixed-race experience in a culturally binary world.
 She holds an MFA from Antioch University, Los Angeles.
 She is currently Interviews Editor at The Rumpus.
-Follow her on Twitter @brazenprincess

 Estela Victoria-Cordero is a writer, entrepreneur and a dental hygienist.
 First published in Coiled Serpent: Poets Arising from the Cultural Quakes and Shifts of Los Angeles, (Tia Chucha’s Press 2016), an anthology edited by Los Angeles Poet Laureate Luis Rodriguez and others.
 She was published in the anthology Los Angeles Poets for Just